Your membership has expired

 A Yorkshire Terrier stretching while standing next to a robot vacuum that's on a living room floor.
 Photo: Getty Images

 If you want a cleaner home, a good vacuum is the key to achieving your goals—and you don’t have to break the bank to get one that excels.
-There are plenty of offers on many types of vacuums, whether you prefer canistershandhelds, sticksrobots, or uprights.
+With Presidents Day this weekend, there are plenty of offers on many types of vacuums, whether you prefer canistershandhelds, sticksrobots, or uprights.
 You can even find deals on other floor-care products, including combo vac-mops, carpet cleaners, and steam mops.

 When highlighting vacuum sales, we consider factors that include the model’s performance in our tests, its brand’s predicted reliability and owner satisfaction, the features it offers, and the size of the discount vs. the typical cost of the product.
 If you’re not sure which vacuum is right for you, check out our vacuum buying guide or our full vacuum ratings, which show you how more than 200 models performed in our tests.

 In the market for more than a vacuum?
-Visit CR’s Deals hub for the most recent offers on everything CR tests.
+Visit CR’s Deals hub for the most recent discounts on everything CR tests.

 Find Deals On Arrow link